Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Tran Van Hy and his "students" work at Tra Nhieu Traditional Craft Village.
 Photo: VINH LOC

 The income is low but the work is not easy.
-According to Mr. Hy, besides selecting the right bamboo (old, straight, solid...), cutting and transporting it, the most difficult and heaviest step is bending the sides and shaping the rim of the basket, because the rim is round to make the basket round.
-Each basket has a total of 7 rims (4 on the outside and 3 on the inside) but he does it all by himself, slowly every day.
+According to Mr. Hy, besides selecting good bamboo (old, straight, solid...), cutting and transporting it, the hardest and heaviest step is bending the sides and shaping the rim of the basket, because the rim is round to make the basket round.
+Each basket has a total of 7 rims (4 on the outside and 3 on the inside) but he is the only one doing it, slowly every day.

 Depending on the requirements, there are many different types and sizes of bamboo baskets.
-For example, those used to shake and spin to perform for tourists in Cam Thanh coconut forest must have a pointed bottom so that the surface that comes into contact with the water is less, making it easier to spin.
-On the contrary, bamboo baskets used to carry people or go squid fishing at sea have a flatter bottom.
+For example, those used to shake and spin to perform for tourists in Cam Thanh coconut forest must have a pointed bottom so that the surface has less contact with the water, making it easier to spin.
+On the contrary, bamboo baskets used to carry people or go squid fishing have a flatter bottom.

-Mr. Hy’s family is small, with only an elderly couple.
-In fact, they also have a son, but he got married and started a business in Nui Thanh, and only comes back to visit occasionally.
-“God gave me the health to work hard to make ends meet, but my children have their own lives, so I don’t expect anything,” Mr. Hy shared, adding that although he is still healthy, in recent years he has not dared to “risk” picking bamboo anymore, afraid that if he pulls the tree and falls, it will be dangerous and no one will take care of it.
+Mr. Hy's family is small, just an old couple.
+In fact, he and his wife have a son, but he got married and started a business in Nui Thanh, and only come back to visit occasionally.
+"God gave me the health to work for a living, but my children have their own lives, so I don't expect anything" - Mr. Hy shared and said that although he is still healthy, in recent years he has not dared to "risk" picking bamboo anymore, afraid that when pulling the tree, he might fall, it would be dangerous, and no one would care.

 th4.jpg